-We are currently working on the regeneration of the ancient Via Egnatia, in order to develop a historical and cultural path that builds a connection between Europe and the Mediterranean, linking Durres to Istanbul, passing through Albania, FYROM, Greece and Turkey, and we aim to create a strong and continuous connection between European and Mediterranean countries, beyond geographical borders.
-The elaboration of strategic plans to support the improvement of cultural and archaeological heritage and even the preservation of local environment and landscape is therefore the key to successfully develop a sustainable economy for local communities.
+We are still working on the regeneration of the ancient Via Egnatia, in order to develop a historical and cultural path that builds a connection between Europe and the Mediterranean, linking Durrës to Istanbul, passing through Albania, North Macedonia, Greece and Turkey, and we aim to create a strong and continuous connection between European and Mediterranean countries, beyond geographical borders.
+The elaboration of strategic plans to support the improvement of cultural and archaeological heritage and even the preservation of local environment and landscape is, therefore, the key to successfully develop a sustainable economy for local communities.

-The project was started in 2015 in Durrës and will be completed in 2019 in Istanbul.
-The project is based on retracing the full original itinerary of the Via Egnatia (1100 km long) that we divided into five main phases, one per year, walkable in fifteen days:
+The project was started in 2015 in Durrës and was completed in 2019 in Istanbul.
+The project was based on retracing the full original itinerary of the Via Egnatia (1100 km long) that we divided into five main phases, one per year, walkable in fifteen days:

 - Durrës – Bitola (y.
 2015)

 - Kavala – Kipi (y.
 2018)

 If you want to read something more about our exploration:

 - Egnatia 2015: i primi passi

 - L’associazione culturale FuoriVia continua il progetto di rigenerazione dell’antica strada romana che collega Durazzo a Istanbul

 - Via Egnatia: una rete culturale che appartiene alla contemporaneità